Satwik-Pamulaparthy/Zomato-Restaurant-Data-Analysis/README.md

 ## 👨‍💻 About Me

-I am a graduate of the Google Data Analytics Professional certificate program.
-I have hands-on experience in data cleaning, visualization, and analysis.
-My goal is to apply analytical thinking and technical skills to solve real-world problems.
+With a decade of experience in Information Technology, I bring a unique blend of innovative excellence and a certified Google Data Analytics skillset to unlock insights from complex data.
+I am highly proficient in SQL, BigQuery, R programming, R Markdown, Spreadsheets, Tableau, Power BI, Jupyter Notebooks, and Python, driven by a passion to help organizations transform raw data into clear, actionable intelligence.
+A strong collaborator who values precision and clarity, I am motivated to leverage my analytical expertise to drive informed decision-making and achieve organizational excellence.

 ## 🛠️ Skills & Tools